biter-bit/biter-bit/README.md

  <img width="600" src="assets/github-snake.svg" alt="snake"/>
 </p>

 - 📲 I create and maintain a service with 500 thousand audience, which provides access to 100 neural networks.
+Link ➡️ https://t.me/chatgpt_tgm_bot

 - 📥 I have created a parser that collects all users and all VKontakte and Telegram posts, which allows you to analyze the audience and provide advertising to users.

 - :telescope: I received a diploma of professional training and a qualification of a backend developer in python, which is listed in the Federal Register of Educational Documents.